All Episodes

 Earth Liberation Front's blown up all these houses.

-Anyway, back to back to Gina in Goport, Mississippi.
+Anyway, back to Gina in GoPort, Mississippi.

-Not so much chide you, it it just makes me nervous.
+Not so much chide you.

 Yes, sir.

-Yes, you you would like this to happen to continue the uh squabbling between the the Democrats themselves, let them tear each other apart rather than leave it on McCain, who we aren't certain that he has the guts to take on Obama.
+Let them tear each other apart rather than leave it on McCain, who we aren't certain that he has the guts to take on Obama.

-I just think the Republican Party is a general rule is not going to be ripping into Obama for all of the usual defensive and fear-based reasons.
+Well, not guts, but I just think the Republican Party, as a general rule, is not going to be ripping into Obama for all of the usual defensive and fear-based reasons.

 Politically correct reasons.